ntop/nProbe/doc/src/tuning.rst

 - When you have duplicated packets you can use the option :code:`--enable-ipv4-deduplication` to discard consecutive duplicated IPv4 packets.
 Note that retransmissions might be exchanged (if consecutive) for duplications
 - During collection you can use :code:`--flow-deduplication` to specify and interval (example --flow-deduplication 15) in seconds during which if a flow is seen two or more times, only the first flow is considered

+Collecting nTap Traffic
+#######################

+nProbe Enterprise M (or better) feature native `nTap <https://www.ntop.org/products/traffic-analysis/ntap/>`_ support meaning that it can collect nTap traffic without a separate nTap license.
+This means that nProbe can collect in a secure way traffic originated in remote hosts/containers/VMs sent to it using end-to-end encryption.
+Below you can find an example of the commands you need to run in order to collect nTap packets.
+Suppose to start nProbe on host 1.2.3.4 and let it listen on port 1234, and encrypt traffic with key 'hello'.
+You can start the applications as follows:

+- [nProbe Enterprise M/L host] nprobe -3 1234 -n none --ntap hello ...
+- [remote host we want we want to monitor] tap -i eth0 -c 1.2.3.4:1234 -k hello

+Instead if you have nProbe Pro/Enterprise L, you need the nTap license in order to enable the nTap collector that creates a virtual interface named ntap0 in the example below:

+- [nProbe host] collector -p 1234 -k hello -i ntap0
+- [nProbe host] nProbe -i ntap0 ...
+- [remote host we want we want to monitor] tap -i eth0 -c 1.2.3.4:1234 -k hello

 InfluxDB-based Timeseries Dump
 ##############################